stacyhuang/Scramble/README.md

 # Scramble

 Scramble is an online word scramble game.
-Unscramble the words and earn as many points as you can!
+Rearrange the scrambled letters and form the right word to earn points.

 [http://scramble-words.herokuapp.com](http://scramble-words.herokuapp.com)